What are the main differences between the new and old policies?

 What is credible fear?

-This is a term from section 235(b) of the Immigration and Nationality Act that refers to a threshold determination by a USCIS asylum officer or an immigration judge, upon review, that takes into account the credibility of the alien’s statements regarding his or her fear of persecution or torture and other pertinent facts to determine whether there is a significant possibility that the alien could establish eligibility for asylum or other forms of humanitarian immigration protection.
+This is a term from section 235(b) of the Immigration and Nationality Act that refers to a threshold determination by a USCIS asylum officer or an immigration judge, upon review, that takes into account the credibility of the noncitizen’s statements regarding his or her fear of persecution or torture and other pertinent facts to determine whether there is a significant possibility that the noncitizen could establish eligibility for asylum or other forms of humanitarian immigration protection.